ohcnetwork/care_analytics_sql/Care/Operations/stock_in_air_ssmm.md

 ## Purpose

-Lists stock deliveries that are currently `in_progress` ("stock in air") at SSMM, showing what product is moving, quantity, delivery/order status, movement date, origin and destination locations, and the user who created the delivery record.
+Lists stock deliveries that are currently `in_progress` ("stock in air") at SSMM, showing what product is moving, quantity, delivery/order status, delivery record created date, origin and destination locations, and the user who created the delivery record.

 ## Parameters